Vyral/kwasi-bowie/_posts/2019-04-16-an-informative-conversation-with-alex-mont-ros-of-moncord-real-estate-professional-services.md

 tags:
   - Real Estate
 excerpt: >-
-  I recently had the honor of speaking with Alex [LAST NAME?] from Moncord to discuss an amazing service they offer which we use on a regular basis.
+  I recently had the honor of speaking with Alex Mont-Ros from Moncord to discuss an amazing service they offer which we use on a regular basis.
 Find out what they do and how they do it right here.
 enclosure: >-